alchemy-fr/Phraseanet/infra/tools/stack_migration/README.md

 ## Description

-Status : EXPERIMENTAL
+Status : EXPERIMENTAL, WIP

-A scripts collection for migration from a stack and another one this script maybe require
+A scripts collection for migration from a stack (eg: docker-compose) to another one

 ### requirement